General enquiries: 0800 326 5559

 It is possible to recover from a sex and love addiction and move forward with healthy relationships and boundaries in the future.

-Sex and love addiction can be treated as an inpatient or an outpatient, but the most effective form of treatment involves entering a specialised rehabilitation centre for dedicated one-on-one monitoring and counselling.
+Sex and love addiction can be treated as an inpatient or an outpatient, but the most effective form of treatment involves entering a specialised rehabilitation centre for dedicated one-on-one therapy and a personalised treatment plan.

-Once the treatment programme has ended, the individual will be encouraged to attend local support groups such as Sex Addicts Anonymous to continue these healthy behaviours and mindset changes and meet other people with shared experiences.
+Once your comprehensive addiction treatment programme has ended, the individual will be encouraged to attend local support groups such as Sex Addicts Anonymous to continue these healthy behaviours and mindset changes and meet other people with shared experiences.
 This can help to prevent relapse and increase the chances of long-term recovery from a sex and love addiction.

 [1] https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2945841/